 Beyond Curcumin: A New Molecule Isolated From Turmeric

-You just learned that approximately 77 percent of the curcuminoids found in turmeric are pure curcumin.
-That seems like a pretty decent amount…until you consider the fact that these curcuminoids make up a minuscule 2-6 percent of the turmeric rhizome!
+You just learned that approximately 77% of the curcuminoids found in turmeric are pure curcumin.
+That seems like a pretty decent amount…until you consider the fact that these curcuminoids make up a minuscule 2-6% of the turmeric rhizome!

-So what about the other 95-ish percent of turmeric?
+So what about the other ~95% of turmeric?
 Is it completely useless?

-After all, the entire turmeric rhizome has been used in Ayurvedic medicine for over 4,000 years, and during most of this time there was no fancy technology such as a patented Bioperine extract or phosphatidylcholine molecules in supplement form to increase bioavailability of the highly coveted curcumin, nor was there technology to extract appreciable amounts of curcumin from the turmeric.
-Intead, turmeric's long history of culinary, medicinal, and cosmetic use in India includes water-based preparations for internal use (known as Kashaya), fat (oil, ghee, etc.) based preparations for internal use (known as Sneha), and powder preparation for internal use (known as Churna).
+After all, the entire turmeric rhizome has been used in Ayurvedic medicine for over 4,000 years.
+For most of this time span, patented Bioperine extracts and phosphatidylcholine molecule supplements to increase bioavailability didn't exist—nor did the technology to extract appreciable amounts of curcumin from turmeric.
+Instead, turmeric's long history of culinary, medicinal, and cosmetic use in India included (and still includes today) water-based (known as Kashaya) and fat-based (oil, ghee, etc.) preparations (known as Sneha) as well as powder preparations (known as Churna).

-If these ancient healers have been harnessing the power of turmeric via fresh juice, teas, tinctures, powders, as well as using it topically in the form of creams, lotions, pastes, and ointments, then why has most of the research up until very recently been centered around the curcuminoids—which are a fraction of 2-6 percent of the plant?
+If these ancient healers have been harnessing the power of turmeric for thousands of years—in fresh juices, teas, tinctures, and powders and topically in creams, lotions, pastes, and ointments—then why has most of the research up until very recently been centered around the curcuminoids (which are a fraction of 2-6% of the plant)?

 Consider this anecdote from the book Herbal Medicine: Biomolecular and Clinical Aspects: